MBerkayHamurcu/VSCTeX/README.md

 Make sure to set the library mode to **BibLaTeX** when using a bibliography management tool with this template

 > [!TIP]
-> Optional: You can use JabRef for managing the `literature.bib` file.
-The bibliography management tool makes it therefore easier to document and maintain your literature.
-> You can install JabRef from the official source [here](https://www.jabref.org/#download "Jabref - Download")
+> You can use the bibliography management tool JabRef for managing the `literature.bib` file.
+It makes it easier to document and maintain your literature.
+You can install JabRef from the official source [here](https://www.jabref.org/#download "Jabref - Download")

 **You find VSCTeX useful?
 Give the repo a star ⭐️**